Realogy Holdings Corp. (NYSE:RLGY) Shares Sold by Goldman Sachs Group Inc.

 Goldman Sachs Group Inc. trimmed its position in shares of Realogy Holdings Corp.
 (NYSE:RLGY) by 7.4% during the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 984,355 shares of the financial services provider’s stock after selling 79,199 shares during the quarter.
 Goldman Sachs Group Inc.’s holdings in Realogy were worth $17,265,000 at the end of the most recent quarter.

 Other institutional investors have also recently modified their holdings of the company.
 FORA Capital LLC acquired a new position in shares of Realogy during the second quarter worth about $157,000.
 Versor Investments LP acquired a new position in shares of Realogy during the third quarter worth about $256,000.
 O Shaughnessy Asset Management LLC increased its stake in shares of Realogy by 207.7% during the third quarter.
 O Shaughnessy Asset Management LLC now owns 14,630 shares of the financial services provider’s stock worth $257,000 after acquiring an additional 9,876 shares during the period.
 Profund Advisors LLC increased its stake in shares of Realogy by 6.6% during the second quarter.
 Profund Advisors LLC now owns 15,837 shares of the financial services provider’s stock worth $289,000 after acquiring an additional 976 shares during the period.
-Finally, Teacher Retirement System of Texas boosted its holdings in Realogy by 22.8% during the third quarter.
-Teacher Retirement System of Texas now owns 18,576 shares of the financial services provider’s stock worth $326,000 after buying an additional 3,448 shares in the last quarter.
+Finally, Teacher Retirement System of Texas increased its stake in shares of Realogy by 22.8% during the third quarter.
+Teacher Retirement System of Texas now owns 18,576 shares of the financial services provider’s stock worth $326,000 after acquiring an additional 3,448 shares during the period.

 Realogy Profile